OTAs

 Airbnb squatters

 Renting out your property short-term on OTA platforms like Airbnb can be a source of a good income, but although it happens rarely, you may face the risk of Airbnb squatters.
-These unwanted guests who refuse to leave your rental can be a huge inconvenience, and in some of the worst cases, they may cause damage hurting your wallet and reputation.
+These unwanted guests who refuse to leave your rental can be a huge inconvenience, and in some cases, they may cause damage, hurting your wallet and reputation.

 You may also want to learn how to deal with other common Airbnb problems you may face as a host.